 Dear friends of traditional medicine,

-my heart bleeds, having to cancel our second ITM congress.
+my heart bleeds, but we are obliged to cancel our second ITM congress.
 Our organizing team, spearheaded by Bernadette Kögler and Daniela Fuchs, has been waiting patiently and observing the situation surrounding the corona virus.
 Things have slowly become ever more uncomfortable.
 Since the evening of March 3, there has been a curfew and all travel has been shut down.
 And as we would have had many speakers from abroad at the congress, we are currently completely unable to plan ahead or finalize a program.
 Nor do our dear listeners have the motivation to register in such a situation.
 At the moment, other things have become more important.
 We also do not know how long the travel restrictions and other constraints will last.
 Therefore, we see it as our responsibility to cancel the 2020 congress.

 We are going to strive with all our strength to realize the congress next year